Intestinal metaplasia

 Intestinal metaplasia is the transformation (metaplasia) of epithelium (usually of the stomach or the esophagus) into a type of epithelium resembling that found in the intestine.
 In the esophagus, this is called Barrett's esophagus.
 Chronic inflammation caused by H. pylori infection in the stomach and GERD in the esophagus are seen as the primary instigators of metaplasia and subsequent adenocarcinoma formation.
 Initially, the transformed epithelium resembles the small intestine lining; in the later stages it resembles the lining of the colon.
 It is characterized by the appearance of goblet cells and expression of intestinal cell markers such as the transcription factor, CDX2.

+Although H. pylori infection can cause gastrointestinal metaplasia, its eradication does not reverse the process.
+Bile reflux is an additional pathogenic factor in gastrointestinal metaplasia that can continuously irritate the gastric mucosa.
+Bile acids in refluxed fluid are widely reported to be associated with gastrointestinal metaplasia.

 Risk factors

 Although it was originally reported that people of East Asian ethnicity with gastric intestinal metaplasia are at increased risk of stomach cancer, it is now clear that gastric intestinal metaplasia is also a risk factor in low-incidence regions like Europe.
 Risk factors for progression of gastric intestinal metaplasia to full blown cancer are smoking and family history.